djbiohazard/ToonRecovery/README.md

 curl -Nks "http://qutility.nl/toon-recovery-nfs-server-image.tar.gz" | tar zxvf -
 ```

 Then enable NFS on your server and enable NFSv2.
 This is needed for the Toon uboot which only supports NFSv2.
 Check how to enable NFS v2 in the manuals of your linux distro.
+For a Raspberry Pi 3 the instructions are below.
 Check if NFSv2 is enabled with
 ```
 cat /proc/fs/nfsd/versions
 ```